aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 4. Collect several purple events across at least two exposure levels.
 5. Open **Tools -> ASI676MC Calibration** while signed in.
 6. Discover saved FITS or select a multi-file upload.
+7. If preliminary threshold suggestions appear, verify the populations, edit only the recommended detection fields, reset the tool, and rerun.
-7. Review the evidence summary, warnings, derived values, and current values.
+8. Review the evidence summary, warnings, derived values, and current values.
-8. Download the report if an audit copy is useful.
+9. Download the report if an audit copy is useful.
-9. As an administrator, apply the result only after it looks credible.
+10. As an administrator, apply the result only after it looks credible.
-10. Disable Exclude Only to activate repair, then monitor gallery status and logs for validation failures.
+11. Disable Exclude Only to activate repair, then monitor gallery status and logs for validation failures.
-11. Return FITS-saving options to the desired long-term disk-use policy.
+12. Return FITS-saving options to the desired long-term disk-use policy.

 ## Troubleshooting